praveen92y/meta-ads-mcp/README.md

       - `time_end`: Unix timestamp for when the high demand period should end.
       - `access_token` (optional): Meta API access token.
     - Returns: JSON string with the ID of the created budget schedule or an error message.

+## Privacy and Security

+Meta Ads MCP follows security best practices with secure token management and automatic authentication handling.

+- **Remote MCP**: All authentication is handled securely in the cloud - no local token storage required
+- **Local Installation**: Tokens are cached securely on your local machine - see [Local Installation Guide](LOCAL_INSTALLATION.md) for details

+## Testing

+### Basic Testing

+Test your Meta Ads MCP connection with any MCP client:

+1. **Verify Account Access**: Ask your LLM to use `mcp_meta_ads_get_ad_accounts`
+2. **Check Account Details**: Use `mcp_meta_ads_get_account_info` with your account ID
+3. **List Campaigns**: Try `mcp_meta_ads_get_campaigns` to see your ad campaigns

+For detailed local installation testing, see [Local Installation Guide](LOCAL_INSTALLATION.md).

+## Troubleshooting

+### 💡 Quick Fix: Skip the Technical Setup!

+The easiest way to avoid any setup issues is to **[🎯 use our Remote MCP instead](https://pipeboard.co/meta-ads-mcp)**.
+No downloads, no configuration - just connect your ads account and start getting AI insights on your campaigns immediately!

+### Local Installation Issues

+For comprehensive troubleshooting, debugging, and local installation issues, see our **[Local Installation Guide](LOCAL_INSTALLATION.md)** which includes:

+- Authentication troubleshooting
+- Installation issues and solutions
+- API error resolution
+- Debug logs and diagnostic commands
+- Performance optimization tips